saferpay/sndbx/texts/trx_interface.md

   <p><strong>Attention:</strong> The Transaction Interface is only for holders of a business licence on the live system.
 For the eCommerce licence, the advanced features are not available.
 The test accounts have business activated by default, for evaluation purposes.</p>
 </div>

-## Description of the General Process for Using the Transaction Interface
+## Description of the general process for using the Transaction Interface

 <div class="warning">
 	<p><strong>Important Note:</strong> The Transaction Interface offers various options to perform transactions.
 This flow only describes the general flow.</p>